| Collapse of Big Bang Cosmology and the Emergence of

 means that BBC's underlying premise of cosmic expansion

-is badly flawed, and hence BBC is a falsified theory.
+is badly flawed, and hence BBC is a falsified theory. | Despite its fundamental importance, the

 mysterious thing about this expansion